apinf/apis-lookup-bot/README.md

 # apis-lookup-bot

-> API Bot for searching APIs on APInf.
+> API Bot for searching APIs hosted on APInf.

 ### Screenshots